 Six Sigma – What, Why, & How to Use six sigma methodology in process improvement.

 Wouldn’t it be wonderful if you could find a bullet-proof – and change-proof – methodology to eliminate the enemies of efficiency within your business?
-Would you like to better understand and overcome what is standing between you and the optimised results you want for your business and sustain this good practice during the inevitable changes?
+Would you like to better understand and overcome what stands between you and the optimised results you want for your business and sustain this good practice during the inevitable changes?

 Six Sigma methodology is not a mysterious magic solution but a well-studied and tested set of tools and techniques that aim to solve problems of inefficiency within your business or projects.
 These techniques consist of spotting and getting rid of all those faults cluttering your processes and stopping them from running as smoothly and effectively as possible.